 The Arkansas Economic Development Commission administers the funds from the State Community Development Block Grant (CDBG) program used for Water and Wastewater projects.
 Non-entitlement cities and counties are eligible to apply for these State CDBG funds.
 Projects funded must certify that at least 51 percent of the households served are low or moderate income, based upon the HUD Section 8 income limits.
 Please contact Jean Noble, the Director of the Grants Management Division, at (501) 682-7389 for more information about the State CDBG water and wastewater grant program.

 The USDA - Rural Development awards loan and grant funds to entities.
 Funds can be used for new or existing systems.
-Please contact Stephen Lagasse at (501) 301-3265 or Alan Johnson at (501) 301-3270 for more information on the USDA - Rural Development programs.
+Please contact David Kircher at (501) 301-3265 or Alan Johnson at (501) 301-3270 for more information on the USDA - Rural Development programs.

 Communities Unlimited assists entities in the successful operation and maintenance of water/wastewater systems as well as short-term financing.
-You can contact Jerry Kopke at (479) 443-2700, ext.
-128, for more information about their funding and technical assistance programs.
+Please contact Brad Jarrett at (479) 433-2700 Ext.
+206, for more information about their funding and technical assistance programs.

 What has to be submitted to the Water/Wastewater Advisory Committee?